Satchitananda/tornado-asyc-requests/README.md

 $ python app.py
 ```

+### Set up

+For setting up a test table with data, locate your browser to http://localhost:8080/setup/

 ### Usage

-Just open your browser and locate to http://localhost:8080/1/, where 1 is any id for testing async.
+Just open your browser and locate your browser to http://localhost:8080/1/, where 1 is any id for testing async.